vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 After getting back home around 2 PM, I didn't need to talk for the rest of the day, as I had no outside trips and no phone calls or meetings.

+The next day, I participated a little bit in a casual meeting of teammates.
+In the meeting of about an hour, my effective talking time was around 10-15 minutes.
+I had no other need to talk during the day.

 This is in sharp contrast with last time, where I had to talk more after the procedure to get the post-operative care instructions and